-6.24 We will continue to use UK banks irrespective of the UK sovereign rating, however non-UK banks domiciled in countries with a minimum sovereign rating of AA+ will be considered for inclusion on the approved list.
-They must also meet the high rated lending criteria and have operations based in London.
-Limits will be prescribed by the Link Asset Services creditworthiness list and limited to 365 days or less.
-Each non-UK country will be limited to the maximum investment limit of £20m or 20% of the Commissioner's total investments.
-A list of those countries with a minimum sovereign rating of AA+ is set out in Appendix 7.
+6.25 We will continue to use UK banks irrespective of the UK sovereign rating, however non-UK banks domiciled in countries with a minimum sovereign rating of AA+ will be considered for inclusion on the approved list, they must also meet the high rated lending criteria and have operations based in London.
+Limits will be prescribed by the Capita Asset Services creditworthiness list and limited to 364 days or less.
+Each country will be limited to the maximum investment limit of £20m or 20% of the Commissioner's total investments.
+A list of those countries with a minimum sovereign rating of AA+ are shown in Appendix 7.